18-649 Project 13

 the project is due.
 After two practice runs, if the third run is

 unsuccessful, penalties will accrue for subsequent runs.
 There is also a late

-penalty that applies after the demo deadline on Monday the 8th.
+penalty that applies after the demo deadline.
 Your penalty

 for the project is the maximum of these two penalties and the penalty for a